kaisenlinux/manpages-dev/packages/nc.md

      The ports are scanned by the order you given (unless the -r flag is set).

      Alternatively, it might be useful to know which server software is running, and which versions.
 This information is often contained within the greeting banners.
-In order to retrieve these, it is necessary to first make a connection, and then break the connection when the banner has been retrieved.
+In order to re‐ trieve these, it is necessary to first make a connection, and then break the connection when the banner has been retrieved.
 This can be accomplished by specifying a small timeout with the -w flag, or perhaps by issuing a "QUIT" command to the server:

            $ echo "QUIT" | nc host.example.com 20-30
            SSH-1.99-OpenSSH_3.6.1p2